 You can still be sued based on negligence.

 Workers’ compensation insurance should be added to your business policy immediately after hiring your first employee.
-Working in people’s homes or offices providing interior design services can put yourself or your employees at risk.
-In the event of a work related injury or illness, workers compensation will cover medical expenses, disability, and death benefits.
+Working in people’s homes or offices, providing interior design services, can put yourself or your employees at risk.

 Does your State Require Workers Compensation for Interior Design Businesses?